guptaayushi22/MPM_200_Gupta/README.md

 ## Quantitative veterinary epidemiology and disease ecology lab
 ==============================

-Text summarizing your project.
-The code is for summarizing and analyzing the factors that affect the survival or release of hummingbirds once they are admitted to a rehabilitation centre.
+The project/ code is for summarizing and analyzing the factors that affect the survival or release of hummingbirds once they are admitted to a rehabilitation centre.
 Tables and graphs of the hummingbird data to compare data across different factors and variables.
 The output shows that season, age, sex likely have association with the disposition of hummingbirds.
 However, further statistical analysis is required for understanding associations better.